Qudit-native measurement protocol for dynamical correlations using Hadamard tests: Numerical results

 \section{Numerical results}

+In this section, we illustrate our protocol via numerical simulations for the example of quench dynamics in a spin-1 XXZ chain.
+This model represents a natural extension to qudit systems from its spin-$1/2$ version, which has served as a paradigmatic platform for testing novel quantum algorithms on qubit-based quantum hardware in the context of many-body quantum simulations~\cite{RevModPhys.93.025001}.
+Notably, closely related spin-1 models have been implemented on recently developed qudit quantum processors~\cite{edmunds2024}, representing promising targets for our proposed protocol.
+Furthermore, the spin-1 XXZ chain exhibits a richer phase diagram than its spin-$1/2$ counterpart, including the emergence of topological phases~\cite{Haldane1983a,Haldane1983b,Chen2003}.
+These properties make the model appealing for demonstrating and validating our qudit-native approach for measuring dynamical correlations.

-In this section, we illustrate our protocol via numerical simulations at the example of quench dynamics in a spin-1 XXZ chain.
-Apart from statistical errors, our protocol is exact in the sense that it does not involve approximations that could incur systematic errors.
+Apart from statistical errors, our protocol is exact in the sense that it does not involve approximations that could lead to systematic errors.
 This is in contrast to protocols based on linear response, where by design a trade-off between accuracy and signal-to-noise ratio has to be made.
-We therefore benchmark our technique for measuring dynamical correlations based on Hadamard tests with a particular focus on its performance in a finite-statistics setting, as compared to linear-response measurements.
+We therefore benchmark our technique for measuring dynamical correlations based on Hadamard tests with a particular focus on its performance in a finite-statistics setting compared to linear-response measurements.